prolificinteractive/swift-style-guide/README.md

 ### Types ###

-Always use Swift native types when available.
-Swift offers a bridging to Objective-C so you can use them whenever you want.
+Prefer Swift native types over Objective-C types when possible.
+Because Swift types bridge to Objective-C, you should avoid types like NSString and NSNumber in favor of Int or String.

+Avoid subclassing NSObject or using the @objc flag unless it is required to implement an NSObjectProtocol type.
+Subclassing NSObject or using the @objc flag automatically creates an Objective-C object that uses dynamic dispatch over the preferred static of Swift which can impact the performance of the app.

 **Preferred:**